Siekiera

 Siekiera (Polish for "Axe") was a Polish post-punk band.
 With fast, aggressive music and lyrics filled with obscenities, the band was a sensation at the 1984 Jarocin Festival.
 After lineup changes, the band switched to new wave and then dissolved in 1988.

 Career

 Siekiera formed in 1982 or 1983 in Puławy, Poland, under the name of "Trafo".
 The original line-up consisted of guitarist Tomasz Adamski, vocalist Tomasz Budzyński, bass player Jerzy Janaczek, and drummer Irek "Borys" Czerniak.
 They started by playing cover songs of UK Subs and The Exploited.
 In the autumn of 1983 they changed their name to Siekiera (Polish for "Axe").
 The original line-up was Tomasz Adamski (a.k.a.
 Dzwon) - guitar, leader, the author of all lyrics and music, Tomasz Budzyński (a.k.a.
 Budzy) - vocals, Dariusz Malinowski (a.k.a.
 Malina) - bass, and Krzysztof Grela (a.k.a.
 Koben) - drums.
-For a while some guy called Piotr Szewczyk played guitar, but they fired him because of his blues influences.